Star Wars Episode I: Racer: Reception

 The game was met with positive to average reception.
 GameRankings gave it a score of 75.78% for the Nintendo 64 version; 75.42% for the Dreamcast version; 73.79% for the PC version; and 69.44% for the Game Boy Color version.
 It has been featured on several lists of the best Star Wars video games.
 In March 2004, GMR rated Episode I: Racer the fifth-best Star Wars game of all time.
 In 2015, PC Gamer listed it 3rd in their list of top Star Wars games.
 That same year, it placed 10th in Rock Paper Shotgun's top Star Wars games list.
-In Game Informer's 2016 list of the 30 best Star Wars video games, Racer ranked 11th.
-As of 2011, the game holds the Guinness world record for the best-selling sci-fi racing game, having worldwide sales of 3.12 million and beating other series like Wipeout and F-Zero.Next Generation reviewed the Nintendo 64 version of the game, rating it three stars out of five, and stated that "Yes, it's fast, it's largely customizable, features a lot of options, and it's fun, but it's tough to shake the feeling that if it weren't for the Star Wars license, it wouldn't otherwise stand out."
+In Game Informers 2016 list of the 30 best Star Wars video games, Racer ranked 11th.
+As of 2011, the game holds the Guinness world record for the best-selling sci-fi racing game, with worldwide sales of 3.12 million units, followed by other series like Wipeout and F-Zero.Next Generation reviewed the Nintendo 64 version of the game, rating it three stars out of five, and stated that "Yes, it's fast, it's largely customizable, features a lot of options, and it's fun, but it's tough to shake the feeling that if it weren't for the Star Wars license, it wouldn't otherwise stand out."

 The editors of Computer Gaming World nominated Racer for their 1999 "Racing Game of the Year" award, which ultimately went to Need for Speed: High Stakes.

-During the 3rd Annual AIAS Interactive Achievement Awards (now known as the D.I.C.E.
+During the AIAS' 3rd Annual Interactive Achievement Awards (now known as the D.I.C.E.
 Awards), Star Wars Episode I: Racer won in the category for "Console Racing Game of the Year".
 Star Wars Episode I: Racer also nominated for the Blockbuster Entertainment Award in the "Favorite Nintendo 64 Game" category, although it lost to Donkey Kong 64.